Derek Chauvin trial: Testimony continues from first responder who called 911 during George Floyd's arrest

 Chauvin, a former Minneapolis police officer, is charged with second-degree murder, second-degree manslaughter and third-degree murder in the death of George Floyd.

-The last person to speak from the stand on Tuesday was Minneapolis firefighter Genevieve Hansen, a woman who was at 38th and Chicago on May 25, 2020, the day George Floyd was filmed under Chauvin's knee.
+The last person to speak from the stand on Tuesday was Minneapolis firefighter Genevieve Hansen, a bystander who was at 38th and Chicago on May 25, 2020.
 She was off-duty that day, but testified that she wanted to provide medical attention to Floyd.
 She said the police officers did not allow it.

+Judge Peter Cahill interrupted Hansen's cross examination by defense attorney Eric Nelson to warn her not to argue.
+He told her to come back Wednesday morning to finish her testimony.

+Earlier on Tuesday the jury heard from several bystanders, many of them 18 or younger, about what they saw that day.
+Several expressed regret that they could not do more to help Floyd.

-Before she testified, prosecutors played bystander video for the jury that showed her asking officers to check Floyd's pulse.
+Before Genevieve Hansen testified, prosecutors played bystander video for the jury that showed her asking officers to check Floyd's pulse.

 In the video, Hansen tells officers that she's a Minneapolis first responder.